atom/github/docs/rfcs/001-recent-commits.md

 ## Rationale and alternatives

 - Display tracking branch in separator that indicates which commits have been pushed.
 This could make the purpose of the divider more clear.
 Drawback is that this takes up space.
+- Refs: Annotate visible commits that correspond to refs in the git repository (branches and tags).
+If the commit list has been truncated down to ten commits from the full set of relevant commits, display a message below the last commit indicating that additional commits are present but hidden.
+  - Drawback: They would take up quite some space and are also unpredictable and might need multiple lines.
+We'll reconsider adding them in a log/history view.

 ## Unresolved questions